go-smart/goosefoot-elmer-modules/docs/server/executables.md

   --definition DEF [DEF ...]                | file(s) containing module / text of the definition node<br/>(which should exist but be empty in the GSSA file)
   --input IN [IN ...]                       | input files for surfaces, etc.
   --server SERVER                           | specific server to contact (UUID)

+### Description

+The client takes all of the definition files and wraps them in a TAR.GZ file, referencing it in the [GSSA-XML](../gssa-xml.md) file.
+It also wraps the input surfaces in a TAR.GZ file and adds it to a `tmp`-transferrer node (expected for these local client-server interactions).